There was a time rice was the only grain in town. Not anymore.

 Quinoa has emerged as a healthy alternative.
 It has already taken rice’s place in many recipes.

 But if you love rice, the news isn’t all bad.
 Both grains have health benefits.

 You could argue that comparing quinoa with rice isn’t fair, because quinoa isn’t actually a grain.
-It’s the seed of the goosefoot plant and a relative of beets and spinach.
+It’s the seed of the goosefoot plant and

 But quinoa is known as a pseudocereal because it’s cooked and eaten like a grain and has a similar nutritional profile.